wayyyyn279/wjia0677_9103_tut01/READMEquit9.md

 1. Overview

-Emotion Garden is an interactive generative system that allows users to cultivate a shared digital garden based on their emotional state.
+Emotion Garden is an interactive generative concept that explores how emotional states can be externalised through visual systems.

-Instead of representing emotions through explicit labels, the system translates them into growth, movement, colour, and decay, forming a dynamic and evolving visual environment.

-Multiple users can interact simultaneously, creating a collective emotional landscape that reflects diverse inner states.
+The project aims to create a calm and reflective space where users can express and observe their current emotions through growth, movement, colour, and decay.

 2. Inspiration